giriaryan694-a11y/Ref_XSS/README.md

 ---

 ## **🔍 Types of XSS**
-This lab **primarily focuses on Reflected XSS**, where malicious scripts are included in a URL and reflected back to the user.
+This lab **primarily focuses on DOM XSS**, where malicious scripts are included in a URL and reflected back to the user.
 However, it also touches on other types:

 1. **Stored XSS**
    - Malicious scripts are permanently stored on a server (e.g., in a database).